Big inning lifts Padres over Dodgers, tightens NL West race | Sports-Games

 Big inning lifts Padres over Dodgers, tightens NL West race

-Rookie Jorge Ona hit a tie-breaking double to left in the bottom of the seventh, and the host Padres added four more runs in the inning after a pair of fielding miscues by Dodger first baseman Max Muncy to score a 7-2 victory on Monday night.
-The Padres (32-17) won their eighth straight game and cut their deficit to the Dodgers in the National League West to 1 1/2 games.
+Rookie Jorge Ona hit a tiebreaking double to left in the seventh, and the host Padres added four more runs in the inning after a pair of fielding miscues by Dodgers first baseman Max Muncy to score a 7-2 victory on Monday night.
+The Padres (32-17) won their eighth consecutive game and cut their deficit to the first-place Dodgers (33-15) in the National League West to 1 1/2 games.

 The big inning broke up a pitching duel between the Padres' Dinelson Lamet and Clayton Kershaw of the Dodgers.
-Lamet (3-1) held the Dodgers to one run on three hits and two walks with 11 strikeouts over seven innings to earn the win and lower his earned run average to 2.12.
-He retired the last 12 Dodgers he faced.
+Lamet (3-1) held the Dodgers to one run on three hits and two walks with 11 strikeouts over seven innings to earn the win and lower his ERA to 2.12.
+He retired the last 12 Dodgers he faced and became the first pitcher to fan 10 Los Angeles hitters in a game this year.

 Kershaw (5-2) was charged with three runs on five hits with no walks and nine strikeouts in 6 1/3 innings to take the loss.
 He deserved better.
 Wil Myers opened the bottom of the seventh with a single to Dodgers shortstop Chris Taylor.
-Myers barely beat the throw and the Dodgers' appeal was denied.
+Myers barely beat the throw, and Los Angeles' appeal was denied.
 With one out, Jurickson Profar rolled a single to right, ending Kershaw's night.

-Pedro Baez came on to face Ona, who drove in Myers with the go-ahead run with a double down the line in left, with Profar moving to third.
-Pinch-hitter Greg Garcia then hit a grounder to Muncy in front of the base at first.
-When Profar feigned a move to the plate, Muncy delayed, then turned to tag first only to have Profar score and Garcia reach first.
+Pedro Baez came on to face Ona, who drove in Myers with the go-ahead run with a double down the line in left as Profar moved to third.
+Pinch hitter Greg Garcia then hit a grounder to Muncy in front of the base at first.
+When Profar feigned a move to the plate, Muncy delayed, then turned to tag first only to have Profar score and Garcia reach safely.

 The next hitter, Trent Grisham, also hit a grounder to Muncy.
 This time the first baseman threw the ball into left for an error that allowed Ona to score.
-Singles by Fernando Tatis Jr. and Manny Machado and a groundout by Aaron Nola produced two more runs.
-Myers added the Padres' final run with his 13th homer in the bottom of the eighth.
+Fernando Tatis Jr. singled to load the bases, Manny Machado followed with an RBI single, and another run scored on Austin Nola's groundout.
+Myers added the Padres' final run with his 13th homer in the eighth.
 The Dodgers scored an unearned run in the ninth.

-The Dodgers scored the game's first run in the third.
+Los Angeles got the game's first run in the third.
 Austin Barnes drew a one-out walk from Lamet, moved to third when Mookie Betts blooped an opposite-field double down the line in right and scored on Corey Seager's grounder to second baseman Jorge Mateo.
-Kershaw allowed only two baserunners through the first five innings, and Grisham opened the sixth with his ninth home run into the right-field stands.
+Kershaw allowed only two baserunners in the game before Grisham opened the sixth inning with his ninth home run into the right field stands.

 - READ MORE ON: